Are you looking for a new toy?

 What Is Siphon Coffee?

-You’d be forgiven for not realizing that the Siphon coffee maker is 100 years old.
-It looks like it could have been invented yesterday!
+A little background on siphon coffee.
+You’d be forgiven for not realizing that these coffee makers came about 100 years ago.
+They looks like they could have been invented yesterday!

 The siphon coffee maker is variously referred to as a vacuum coffee maker, vacuum coffee pot, siphon brewer or even syphon coffee maker.
-Whatever you call it, it’s awesome and the display of coffee making it does is mesmerizing.
+Whatever you call it, the display of coffee making it does is mesmerizing.

-Its sleek, straight-from-the-science-lab design impresses all who see it and is only bettered by the smooth coffee it can produce.
+Its sleek, straight-from-the-science-lab design impresses anyone who sees it and is only bettered by the smooth coffee it can produce.

 It’s in this sense that you can think of it as a luxury brew method.
 If the French Press is your reliable Honda Civic, then the Siphon coffee maker is your sexy Porsche 911.